chef-boneyard/chef-web-docs-2016/includes_dsl_compliance/includes_dsl_compliance_syntax.rst

 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-A |resource directory| resource block declares a directory and the permissions needed on that directory.
+An audit control states what is to be tested (and why), and then declares an |inspec resource| and the item to be tested.
 For example:

 .. code-block:: ruby